mapp-digital/Mapp-Fashion-ReactNative-Plugin/README.md

 **Parameters:**

-- `item: TrackingItem` - The product being viewed on the detail page
+- `item: ProductDetailPageEventPayload` - The product being viewed on the detail page

 **Usage:**